 - Before the class first meets, send a preliminary email requesting chosen name and pronouns.
 See below for a sample template.

 Mistakes (yours and others)

-If you make a mistake with a student's name or pronoun, correct yourself and return to the topic at hand.
+If you make a mistake with a student's name or pronouns, correct yourself and return to the topic at hand.
 In general, we recommend no more than a simple "sorry," as way of apology.
 Apologizing or explaining can actually draw unwanted attention and make the situation more uncomfortable.
 Similarly, if another student mistakenly addresses a peer, interject with a simple correction-- "she uses 'she/her' pronouns," then step back.
 Some students may step up and correct pronoun mistakes.
 The most important things to remember are these: Always correct mistakes, and do not make mistakes into the topic of discussion.

 myName at GVSU

 Students, faculty, and staff may designate a name other than their legal name to be used in many areas, systems, and communications in which a legal name is not otherwise required.
 At GVSU, this is called “myName.”
 Requesting and receiving a myName is not a legal name change.
 Once a myName has been submitted and approved, the myName will be used in most university communications.
 Examples of where myName will appear include Blackboard, mailroom, and GVSU ID.
 Legal names are still required in certain areas, including financial aid paper work (such as the FAFSA), academic transcripts, payroll, and others.
 Learn more about myName.